renanvzd/renanvzd/README.md

 ## <div align="center">Hi, my name is Renan! 😄👋</div>
 <div align="justify">
 <p>I'm a brazilian web developer living in Cork - Ireland.</p>
-<p>I had been working as a Product Owner in a Brazilian Bank for the last 8 years when I started a transition career 4 years ago to become a web developer.
-Since my graduation in Internet Systems Techonologist in 2020, I have been studying by myself to improve my hard skills, especially these languages/tecnologies described at the end of this text.</p>
+<p>I had been working as a Product Owner in a Brazilian Bank for 8 years when I started a transition career 4 years ago to become a web developer.
+Since I finished my graduation in Internet Systems Technologist in 2020, I have been creating projects, working as a freelance and studying to improve my hard skills, especially Typescript, ReactJS, JavaScript, HTML, CSS, SASS, Node and Git.</p>

-<p>I didn't have worked as a web developer in a company yet, because I left my last job a few months ago.
-However, I seek to develop projects using the knowledge that I have been learning, which can be verified on my portfolio: https://myportfolio-renanvzd.vercel.app/</p>
+<p>I left my last job to go to Ireland because I'm looking for a new challenge where I can reach the next level in my career.
+I seek to develop projects with all the knowledge that I have been learning, which can be verified on my portfolio: https://myportfolio-renanvzd.vercel.app/</p>

-<p>It's worth highlighting that my experience working in the product management area helped me to develop soft skills that I believe can be useful to add value to my future co-workers' team!</p>
 <br>

 <br><br>